Betting the Belmont StakesBetting the Belmont Stakes

 Belmont Stakes Handicapping Strategies

 When assessing horses’ form going into the Belmont Stakes, look to see how the horses are handling the distances as they get longer.
-If they need a cut back to one turn, or even a relatively short two-turn distance like a mile or 1 1/16 miles, then the 1 ½-mile Belmont Stakes distance may be too much.
+If they need a cut back to one turn, or even a relatively short two-turn distance like a mile or 1 1/16 miles, then the longer Belmont Stakes distance may be too much.
 But, if they thrived as races on the Derby trail get longer, or they took a nice step forward in a race at a Classic distance, you may have a horse who can stay the Belmont Stakes race distance.

 Pedigree can also unlock a Belmont Stakes betting choice.
 Tapit is a good name to find in the pedigree since he has sired four Belmont Stakes winners.
 However, there are a lot of horses related to Tapit who get pointed to this race now, meaning it is profitable to look deeper.
 If a horse has close-up relatives who have produced Belmont Stakes winners or other winners of longer-than-average races on any horse racing surface, you can make an educated bet that they will stay the Belmont trip.
 This includes the female family: it can be extra profitable to take a few minutes to see who their dams and female families have produced, and see if there is some Belmont Stakes race distance form there.